 Sistering of joists is easily executed, provides sufficient strength, and is cost-effective as well.
 Plywood offers the same benefits with the added advantage of being even smaller in size.

 All options offer some advantage over the other.
 Identifying the best method will depend upon the site conditions and restrictions.

 If space is plenty, beam support would be the ideal way to go.

 Why Do Floors Sag?

-In residential houses, the floors may start to sag over time due to insufficient support and load transfer mechanism.
+In residential houses, the floors sag over time due to insufficient support and load transfer mechanisms.

 Since wood is a common material used in constructing a joist system, mold may develop and eat away at the strength of the system.
 Termite action may also cause the joists to rot.

-The soil existing below the foundation may have a limited bearing capacity, causing the load to cause a punching effect.
-Thus, poor soil may also cause the floors to sag by initializing the settlement of foundations and columns.
+Additionally, poor soil causes the floors to sag by initializing the settlement of foundations and columns.

 What are The Signs of Damaged Floor Joists?